dynatrace-oss/barista/documentation/best-practices.md

 #### Subscriptions

-The best way to work with subscription properties is to initialize it with an empty Subscription so you do not need to check for it when unsubscribing.
+The best way to work with subscription properties is to initialize it with an empty subscription so you do not need to check for it when unsubscribing.
 Doing this is useful if you only have a small amount of subscriptions to handle or if you use the `replay` or `sharedReplay` operator.
 See the [Destroy Subject pattern](#destroy-subject-pattern) on how to handle multiple